It’s been a while since NASA sent a human into space.

 In an interview with Built In, Meza outlined his vision for NASA’s talent mapping tool, how it will work once it’s officially rolled out by year’s end and how, ultimately, this one small data science step will help set humankind up for more giant leaps into space.

-David Meza, Senior Data Scientist at NASA
+David Meza, Senior Data Scientist

 Why did NASA decide to map its talent pool?